brodieG/r2c/README.md

 > `{r2c}` is fastest at calculating complex expressions group-wise, while also
 > retaining base R semantics for numeric inputs.

+[Code and notes on benchmarking](#notes-on-benchmarking) available at end of document.

 ## Caveats - Of Course ...

 First is that `r2c` requires compilation.
 I have not included that step in